TheOdinProject/curriculum/git/foundations_git/git_basics.md

 ### Conclusion

 You may not feel completely comfortable with Git at this point, which is normal.
-It's a skill that you will get more comfortable with as you use it.
+It's a skill that you will get more comfortable with as you practice it.

 The main thing to take away from this lesson is the **basic workflow**.
 The commands you've learned here are the ones you will be using the most often with Git.